Armenia–Azerbaijan border: History

+In 1922 all three states were incorporated into the Transcaucasian SFSR within the USSR, before being separated in 1936.
+From 1923 to 1929 the strip of land in Azerbaijan between Nagorno-Karabakh and Armenia was designated as the Kurdistansky Uyezd, known colloquially as Red Kurdistan, later renamed the Kurdistan okrug, and then dissolved in 1930.

 The Azerbaijani officials were deeply reluctant to grant Nagorno-Karabakh autonomous status, and thereafter dragged their feet.
 They proposed instead to create a larger Karabakh oblast encompassing both lowland and highland areas, which would thereby dilute the Armenian majority in the highland areas.
 The Armenians raised the slow progress with Soviet authorities, who in turn pressured the Azerbaijanis to press on with the creation of the autonomous oblast.
 On 7 July 1923 they duly announced that a Nagorno-Karabakh Autonomous Oblast (NKAO) was to be formed.
 An initial border was decided upon in July 1923, with amendments made later in the same month so as to include Shusha and the Khonashen (Martuni) and Skobolevskoe lowland regions within the NKAO.
 The issue dragged on into the following year, with a final announcement of the NKAO's borders not being published until 26 November 1924.
 The boundary thus announced was not a formal, demarcated line as such, but rather a list of the 201 villages which were to be included within the NKAO.
 The border was then changed again in 1925 so as to include more villages in the NKAO.
 The boundary that thus emerged used at times geographic and pre-existing administrative lines, but was predominantly based on ethnographic factors.